Thibault-Monnier/Thibault-Monnier/README.md

 I started coding start of 2022, my father helping me quite a bit.
 I have been mostly coding on my own since mid-2023.

-I am also a member of the [Eagle Tech organization](https://github.com/Eagletech-robotic), the codebase of a robotics club.
+I am also a member of the [Eagle Tech organization](https://github.com/Eagletech-robotic), the codebase of the Eagle Tech robotics club.

 ## Latest projects